lex1820/start-with-ooa/code-guide.md

 14. Service layer connects to domain/data layer
 15. To make sure it is easy to change the code when eg. db name changes make sure you use [Configuration files](#configuration-files)

+> When in need to itterate over a list => Try to use .Stream as much as possible

 ## Data layer
 > Contains everything regarding communication to the DB